100 Sights in Milan, Italy (with Map and Images)

 Wikipedia: Museo Nazionale Scienza e Tecnologia Leonardo da Vinci (EN), Website

-The Roman imperial palace in Milan was an imperial residence built by Emperor Maximian when Mediolanum became the capital of the Western Roman Empire, a role it held from 286 AD to 402 AD.
-On this occasion Maximian embellished the city with various monuments, and a considerable part of the city was reserved for the imperial palace and its quarter, which was the residence of the emperor and his court, and which included representative and administrative rooms, as well as private baths, fixed military garrisons, private places of worship and residential areas.
+The Roman Imperial Palace in Milan was an imperial residence built by Emperor Maximian when Mediolanum became the capital of the Western Roman Empire, a role it played from 286 AD to 402 AD.
+On this occasion, Maximian embellished the city with various monuments, and a considerable part of the city was reserved for the imperial palace and its quarter, which was the residence of the emperor and his court, and which included representative and administrative premises, as well as private baths, fixed military garrisons, private places of worship and residential areas.

 30. Chiesa parrocchiale di Santa Maria Rossa